Odisha: Flood situation alarming in northern districts, evacuation efforts underway | Science-Environment

 Authorities in Balasore and Mayurbhanj districts had on Sunday launched a massive evacuation drive to shift people from vulnerable areas to safer locations, which is continuing on Monday, they said.

-Subarnarekha has been rising significantly since Sunday evening, inundating many areas in Baliapal, Bhograi, Basta and Jaleswar by 11 am, the officials said.
+Subarnarekha has been rising significantly since Sunday evening, inundating many areas in Baliapal, Bhograi, Basta and Jaleswar in Balasore by 11 am, the officials said.

+The Saraskana and Rasgovindpur blocks in Mayurbhanj districts have also been submerged.

 The authorities expect peak flooding to take place after more water is released from the Galudih barrage in Jharkhand.

-As per data from the Central Water Commission (CWC), the water level of Subarnarekha at Rajghat in the district was 11.90 metres at 9 am as against the danger level of 10.36 metres, while at Jamsolaghat, it was 50.04 metres as against the danger level of 49.15 metres.
+As per data of the Central Water Commission (CWC), the water level of Subarnarekha at Rajghat in the district was 11.90 metre at 9 am as against the danger level of 10.36 metre, while at Jamsolaghat, it was 50.04 metre as against the danger level of 49.15 metre.

-The Balasore district administration has decided to evacuate at least 1.2 lakh people by Monday noon, the officials said.
+Apart from the Subarnarekha river, Balasore district is also affected by the flood waters of river Budhabalang and Jalaka, they said.

+In Jajpur district, the Baitarani river inundated a number of blocks, including Dasrathpur and Korei, while in Keonjhar, several places in Hatadihi, Ghasipura and Anandapur are under water.

 An IMD bulletin has forecast heavy rain in northern Odisha districts on Tuesday.